yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 [ ] use inputs on all settings
 [ ] Custom inputs to the pcg
 [ ] undo/redo
-[X] Make vector from float's, maybe autopromote float -> vector3 [X] Allow the inspector to show all outputs/inputs
+[X] Hightlight the selector row from the inspector in the 3D [X] Make vector from float's, maybe autopromote float -> vector3 [X] Allow the inspector to show all outputs/inputs
 [X] nodes to filter A/B